 In 1983, the Minco, Oklahoma Dairy Boy was sold by Roy Burneet to Bobby and Karen Bratcher.
 The family operated the Drive-in for the next 39 years until they retired in April 2022.
 The walk-up burger and ice cream stand on Minco’s main drag was one of the last remnants of the Dairy Boy Drive-In chain that once had restaurants in small towns across Oklahoma.
 The property at 217 SW 3rd Street was sold the same year, and afterward, the parking lot was filled with heavy equipment vehicles.

-Afterward, the only Dairy Boy left in the Sooner State was at 1003 W Columbia Street in Okemah.
-Unfortunately, it was closed in September 2022 due to owner health issues.
+The only Dairy Boy left in the Sooner State is at 1003 W Columbia Street in Okemah.
+It was closed in September 2022 due to owner health issues, but the couple’s daughter, Candy Shira, informed us that she has taken over the location and reopened the Okemah Dariy Boy in May of 2023.

 Sadly, time took its toll on this popular chain restaurant.
 Like many other vintage chains, many were undoubtedly gobbled up by larger franchises such as McDonalds, Burger King, and Dairy Queen, or their prime locations were purchased for other uses, such as gas stations and convenience stores.